| The following is the complete

 the big players are still waiting to see if ferrets pan out to be

+more than just a passing fancy.
 The third way is to see how many graduate students

 are doing their research on ferret issues.
 Quite literally, scores